 *Night service on local corridors is determined by ridership and connections.

 Very frequent services provide the highest levels of all-day service.
-Very frequent corridors serve very large employment and transit activity centers and high-density residential areas.
+Very frequent corridors serve very large employment and transit activity centers and very dense residential areas.

 Frequent services provide high levels of all-day service.
-Frequent corridors generally serve major employment and transit activity centers and high-density residential areas.
+Frequent corridors generally serve major employment and transit activity centers and very dense residential areas.

 Local services provide a moderate level of all-day service.
-Local corridors generally serve regional growth centers and low- to medium-density residential areas.
+Local corridors generally serve regional growth centers and residential areas with low- to medium-density.

 Hourly services provide all-day service no more frequently than every hour.
 Corridors generally connect low-density residential areas to regional growth centers.

-Peak services provide specialized service in the periods of highest demand for travel.
+Peak-only services provide specialized service in the periods of highest demand for travel.
 Peak services generally provide service to a major employment center in the morning and away from a major employment center in the afternoon.

 Alternative service is any non-fixed-route service directly provided or supported by Metro.
-Alternative services provide access to local destinations and fixed-route transit service on corridors that cannot be cost-effectively served by fixed-route transit at target service levels.
-The service type and frequency for Alternative services are determined through collaborative community engagement regarding community travel needs balanced against costs, which shall not exceed the estimated cost to deliver fixed-route service at target service levels.
-Performance for Alternative services shall be determined individually for each service through a cost-effectiveness measure based on cost per rider.

-Target Service Comparison
+These are further described in the “Planning Alternative Services” section.

+Target service level comparison
-The service guidelines compare the target service levels identified through the corridor analysis with existing levels of service.
-A corridor is determined to be either “below”, “at” or “above” its target service level.
-This process is called the target service comparison.

-The target service comparison is a factor in both the investment and reduction priorities, as described in the “Use and Implementation” section of the guidelines.
+The corridors in the All-Day and Peak-Only Network are analyzed annually in Metro’s Service Guidelines Report.
+The report compares the target service levels set through the corridor analysis with existing levels of service.
+A corridor is determined to be either “below,” “at” or “above” its target service level.
+This process is called the target service-level comparison, and is used to inform potential changes to bus routes.
+For example, in simple terms, a corridor below its target service level would be a candidate for investment and a corridor above its target service level could be a candidate for reduction.
+This target service comparison is a factor in both the investment and reduction priorities, as described in the “”Adding, Reducing and Changing Service” section.
+Using the results of the annual corridor analysis and as resources allow, Metro adjusts service levels to better meet the public transportation needs of King County.
+The corridor analysis process is summarized in the chart below.

-the service families are based on frequency, Metro also classifies individual routes by their major destinations when comparing productivity.
-These classifications are based on the primary market served.
-Regional growth centers in the core of Seattle and the University District are significantly different from markets served in other areas of King County.
-Services are evaluated based on these two primary market types to ensure that comparisons reflect the service potential of each type of market.
+Corridor Analysis Summary